CORONARY BYPASS SURGERY

 KNOW THE FACTS AHEAD OF TIME

-1. Arteries can unclog using a nutritional balancing program.
+1. Arteries can unclog using a development program.
 No surgery or drugs are required.
 The natural approach is much safer and much less costly, as well.

-2. Some chest pain is chest wall pain or costochondritis in medicalese.
-It is totally benign.
+2. Some chest pain is chest wall pain or costochondritis.
+It is totally benign and usually easy to identify.
 It is also very easy to confuse with angina or heart pain.
-For more, read Chest Wall Pain on this site.
+For details, read Chest Wall Pain.

 3. Bypass surgery is a costly, dangerous and usually unnecessary operation.
-Many holistic doctors, myself included, believe that heart bypass surgery is one of the worst and least necessary surgeries that one can have.
+Many holistic doctors believe that heart bypass surgery is one of the worst and least necessary surgeries that one can have.

 4. Cardiac catheterization, a diagnostic procedure, is also dangerous and should be avoided.
 It is discussed at the end of this article.